SwitchCraftCC/sc-docs/src/features/switchmarket.md

 To bid on an auction, you can use the `/switchmarket bid` command in-game.
 For example, to bid 15 KST on the auction "Lignum's Sugar Canes", you would run `/switchmarket bid lignums-sugar-canes 15`.
 You can also bid anonymously by adding `anonymous` at the end of the command.
+Note that some auctions may not allow anonymous bidding.

 You will be prompted for confirmation, and then your bid will be taken from your in-game balance.
 If you are out-bid, your bid will be refunded to you immediately (English auction), or when the auction ends (sealed-bid auctions).